Afghan president's brother withdraws from election, backs ex-minister

 Adding to the pressure, U.S.-led forces are reducing their presence this year and threatening to leave completely unless the new Afghan government signs an agreement that would allow some troops to stay and support Afghan forces.

 With just under a month to go before the vote, speculation has heightened about alliances between the hopefuls remaining in the race.
-All the candidates belong to the majority Pashtun ethnic group except for one who is half-Pashtun but is seen to have the northern Tajik community as his support base.
+All the candidates belong to the majority Pashtun ethnic group except for one, who is half-Pashtun.

-The Karzai-Rassoul alliance will help to further consolidate the number of Pashtun candidates and those among them who are supporters of the current government.
+The Karzai-Rassoul alliance will help consolidate that voting bloc and the supporters of the current government.

 "We expect other candidates to join us before the election," said Mahmood Karzai, another of the president's brothers.
 "I'm thinking of at least three candidates."